Introducing Supportive - Profiles in your Gmail Learn more

 This is the list builder.

-Use it when you do not know the exact company yet and instead want a filtered set of organizations.
+Use it when you do not know the exact company yet and need a filtered set of organizations.

-Crunchbase docs show this endpoint family supporting JSON bodies with things like:
+Crunchbase docs show support for JSON request bodies with things like:

 • field_ids